anishp0300/Fetching-JSON-data-from-URL/README.md

 - Items grouped by "listId"
 - Sorted the results first by "listID" then by "name" where items containing "name" as null or blank have been filtered out

-INSTALLATION- The repository comes with an apk file which can directly be installed on any Android phone.
+INSTALLATION- The repository comes with an apk file- apk-> debug-> app-debug.apk which can directly be installed on any Android phone.
 If the installation is to be done from Android Studio-

 - Make sure that you run Android Studio Jelly Fish.